 Our research program is characterized by unique collaboration and partnerships

-The ECN will be the central institution connecting its PhD students to partner institutions, such as, the Berlin School of Mind and Brain, the Bernstein Center for Computational Neuroscience Berlin (BCCN), the International Graduate Program Medical Neurosciences, the Center of Stroke Research Berlin (CSB) and NeuroCure.
+The ECN will be the central institution connecting its PhD students to partner institutions, such as, the Berlin School of Mind and Brain, the Bernstein Center for Computational Neuroscience Berlin (BCCN), the International Graduate Program Medical Neurosciences, the Center of Stroke Research Berlin (CSB) and the Cluster of Excellence NeuroCure.
 The Neuroscience ECN PhD program trains a selected group of students in an intellectually stimulating and supportive environment.

 The ECN PhD fellowship program offers selected students the opportunity to become experts in neuroscience research and related disciplines.
 While the first cohort of 2017 has already started their curriculum, we offer new PhD fellowships every year – with annual calls for application starting in fall.

-The combination of the ECN curriculum and courses offered by our partner institutions allows students the interdisciplinary study of neuroscientific disciplines (such as anatomy, physiology, cell biology, computation, pharmacology, linguistics and philosophy).
+The combination of the ECN curriculum and courses offered by our partner institutions allows students the interdisciplinary study of neuroscientific disciplines (such as anatomy, physiology, cell biology, computation, pharmacology and philosophy).
 Learning about the research questions and methodologies of different scientific fields will help students generate their own curriculum and pursue their individual research focus and career plans.